oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

     },
 ```

 Every Remediation item of value type `object` with the 2 mandatory properties Category (`category`) and Details (`details`) specifies details on how to handle (and presumably, fix) a vulnerability.
-At least one of the optional elements Group IDs (`group_ids`) and Product IDs (`product_ids`) must be present to state for which products or product groups this remediation is applicable.
+At least one of the optional elements Group IDs (`group_ids`) and Product IDs (`product_ids`) MUST be present to state for which products or product groups this remediation is applicable.

 In addition, any Remediation MAY expose the six optional properties Date (`date`), Entitlements (`entitlements`), Group IDs (`group_ids`), Product IDs (`product_ids`), Restart required (`restart_required`), and URL (`url`).